 Kinross is a mid-sized suburb in Western Australia within the Joondalup local government area (postcode 6028).
 It is home to about 6,988 residents, with an established family demographic and a median age of 38.
 Households earn a median income of $116K per year, with an average household size of 2.9 people.
 Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.4% year-on-year at the LGA level.
-WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
-WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
+WA employment has moved +1.9% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+WA also had 24 Commonwealth-backed major projects under construction, 12 underway, and 12 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, clerical & administrative.
 Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Scottish.

+Kinross has a median house price of $1.1 million, which has risen steeply by 19.4% year-on-year.
 The current median weekly rent is $777.
+This gives a gross rental yield of approximately 3.8%.
 The median monthly mortgage repayment is $1,907.

 Kinross is served by 2 schools, including 1 primary, 1 secondary.
 The average ICSEA score is 1032, which is around the national average of 1,000.
 Public transport access includes 42 bus stops.

-On the investment side, Population growth of +1.4% year-on-year points to stable demand fundamentals.
+On the investment side, Kinross shows a gross rental yield of approximately 3.8%, rated as moderate yield.
+Property prices are near the state median ($1.1M/$1.0M).
+The price-to-income ratio of 9.0x is considered moderate.
+House prices have moved +19.4% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
 Building approvals have changed +0% year-on-year, indicating steady development activity.